victoriadrake/victoriadrake.github.io/content/posts/20210105-how-to-start/index.md

 Start by writing for yourself.
 Write about what interests you.
 Try something new, even if it seems rudimentary, and write in-depth about what you learn. ([One of my most popular posts](/blog/iteration-in-python-for-list-and-map/) is about iteration in Python.
 When I first wrote it, I considered myself a complete beginner.)

-If you want to go a step further, share your writing with the world.
-Learn in public, [like I do](https://victoria.dev).
+If you want to go a step further, share your writing with the world!.
+Learn in public, like I do by writing on this site.
 I often get questions like, "how do I choose a theme for my blog?" or "what platform should I use?" or "what popular language/framework/topic should I focus on?"
 My answer is: don't worry about it.

 Don't fret too much about your blog theme or platform.
 Pick the easiest option for you to get started with for now.
 All of that will change and improve as you learn, practice, and find your focus.
 Just start writing, ideally, yesterday.